statamic/docs/content/collections/docs/antlers.md

 ### Escaping Data

 By default, Antlers `{{ }}` statements are _not_ automatically escaped.
-Because content is often stored along with HTML markup, this default state is logical. **Never rendered user-submitted data without escaping it first!**
+Because content is often stored along with HTML markup, this default state is logical. **Never render user-submitted data without escaping it first!**

 The simplest way to escape data is by using the [sanitize](/modifiers/sanitize) modifier.
 This will run the data through PHP's `htmlspecialchars()` function and prevent XSS attacks and other potential nastiness.